 *In earlier centuries, an all-vegetable based soap was made in the Castile region of Spain from local olive oil.
 By the turn of this last century, “Castile” had come to mean any vegetable oil-based soap, versus animal (tallow) fat-based soap.
 Castile Soaps are a pure and simple liquid soap, not a complex blend of detergents.
 Castile Soaps do not contain any synthetic foaming agents or detergents.
 We use Dr Bronner castile soap.
 You will find it at your local health food shop.

-- Do not remove your fabrics from your stroller in the cleaning process and let dry off the stroller or you may never get them back on again (trust us!)
+- Do not remove your fabrics from your pram in the cleaning process and let dry off the stroller or you may never get them back on again (trust us!)

 - Do not put your fabrics through the washing machine (would you put a $1000 dress through the washing machine?)